CNC Wood Burner

 Method

-The machine uses a classic Cartesian gantry architecture built from:
+The machine uses a Cartesian gantry architecture designed for stiffness, modularity, and ease of iteration:

 Motion System